 Additionally, 70% of online shoppers return to responsive websites, and more than 65% of people bombard responsive websites for shopping.

-Responsive web design not only makes for a better eCommerce user experience it also offers benefits to search engines.
+Responsive web design makes for a better eCommerce user experience and offers benefits to search engines.
 One such benefit, according to Google, is the fact that it deals with only a single URL per page.

 Simplify the navigation

-Here are some aspects that you need to address to get the navigation right.
+You need to address some aspects to get the navigation right.

 - The number of products on offer